puzzle/kubernetes-techlab/labs/11_helm.md

 Helm needs a component installed in the Kubernetes cluster for the communication with Kubernetes.
 This component is called Tiller.
 The local Helm client communicates with the Tiller instance.

-For this Exercise, you can easily install Tiller in your own Namespace:
+For this Exercise, you can install Tiller in your own Namespace, but we also need to create a ServiceAccount and a Role & Rolebinding for Helm to work correctly:

 ```
+kubectl create sa "tiller-[USER]-dockerimage"
+kubectl create role "tiller-role-[USER]-dockerimage" --namespace [USER]-dockerimage --verb=* --resource=*.,*.apps,*.batch,*.extensions
+kubectl create rolebinding "tiller-rolebinding-[USER]-dockerimage" --role="tiller-role-[USER]-dockerimage" --serviceaccount="tiller-[USER]-dockerimage"
-helm init --tiller-namespace [USER]-dockerimage --upgrade
+helm init --service-account "tiller-[USER]-dockerimage" --tiller-namespace [USER]-dockerimage --upgrade
 ```

 To not always add the namespace when calling `helm` (with `--tiller-namespace [USER]-dockerimage`), you can set the following environment variable: